perevalovds/qtcomputeshader/README.md

 # qtcomputeshader
-Minimalistic example of using compute shader in Qt without graphical rendering.
+Example of using compute shader in Qt without graphical rendering.

-The compute shader processes array of 23 floats and Qt reads it back and print to console. :)
+The compute shader processes array of 23 floats and Qt reads it back and print to console.

+Example contains ComputeBuffer, ComputeShader and ComputeSurface helper classes to simplify working with compute shaders.

 ### Requirements